dysphie/sm-map-translator/README.md

 # [SM] Map Translator

-Translates map texts via translation files, allowing players to see messages in their preferred language.
+Provides a way to translate map text through config files, allowing players to view messages in their steam language.
+Note that the plugin **does not automatically translate content**, it only offers a framework for manual translations.

-The following texts are supported:
+The following text entities are supported:

 - [ANY] [game_text](https://developer.valvesoftware.com/wiki/Game_text)
 - [ANY] [env_hudhint](https://developer.valvesoftware.com/wiki/Env_hudhint)